jordan-dimov/telemarketgen/README.md

 Generation happens in a FastAPI Background Task, so you can close the browser and come back later to check on the progress (as long as the server is still running).

+### Samples

+Look at the MP4 video files in the `samples/` folder.
+Or create your own using the CLI or the API!